 - Optional mix-ins: Crispix, mixed nuts, Goldfish or Bunnies crackers, wasabi peas, sesame sticks, broken pita or bagel chips, Fritos, Bugles, red pepper hot sauce (such as Frank’s Red Hot).
 If you add a bunch of extra stuff, think about leaving something else out to compensate (or increasing the butter/Worcestershire/seasonings).

 - I didn’t note a size for the cereal boxes and the Worcestershire sauce because sizes vary within stores, brands, and regions and because you may or may not use all of what I’ve called for above.
 In general, if you have a choice, use the “normal” box for all the cereals, not the giant “family size” boxes.
 For the Worcestershire sauce, that’s personal preference.
-I like to use the large, 10-ounce bottle that Lea & Perrins makes, but I’ve used 5-ounce bottles before of all sorts of other brands (like Whole Foods’ 365 or Annie’s or Kroger’s) and the Merry Mix has come out fine.
+I like to use the large bottle that Lea & Perrins makes, but I’ve used smaller bottles before from all sorts of other brands (like Whole Foods’ 365 or Annie’s or Kroger’s) and the Merry Mix has come out fine.
 If you dig Worcestershire like I do, get the bigger bottle (or two little ones).